Hudson River: Fish

 About 220 species of fish, including 173 native species, currently are found in the Hudson River.
 Commercial fishing was once prominent in the river, although most were shut down in 1976 due to pollution; few survive today.
 American shad are the only finfish harvested for profit, though in limited numbers.

 Species include striped bass, the most important game fish in the Hudson.
 Estimates of the striped bass population in the Hudson range to nearly 100 million fish.
 American eels also live in the river before reaching breeding age; for much of this stage they are known as glass eels because of the transparency of their bodies.
 The fish are the only catadromous species in the Hudson's estuary.

 The Atlantic tomcod is a unique species that adapted resistance to the toxic effects of the PCBs polluting the river.
 Scientists identified the genetic mutation that conferred the resistance, and found that the mutated form was present in 99 percent of the tomcods in the river, compared to fewer than 10 percent of the tomcods from other waters.
 The hogchoker flatfish have been historically abundant in the river, where farmers would use them for inexpensive livestock feed, giving the fish its name.
 Other unusual fish found in the river include the northern pipefish, the lined seahorse, and the northern puffer.

 The Atlantic sturgeon, a species about 120 million years old, enter the estuary during their annual migrations.
 The fish grow to a considerable size, up to 15 ft and 800 lbs.
 The fish are the symbol of the Hudson River Estuary.
 Their smoked flesh was commonly eaten in the river valley since 1779, and it was sometimes known as "Albany beef".
 The city of Albany was called "Sturgeondom" or "Sturgeontown" in the 1850s and 1860s, with its residents known as "Sturgeonites".
 The "Sturgeondom" name lost popularity around 1900.
 The fish have been off limits from fishing since 1998.
 The river's population of shortnose sturgeon have quadrupled since the 1970s, and are also off limits to all fishing as they are a federally endangered species.

-Lined seahorse or northern seahorse (Hippocampus erectus) is found in the brackish waters of the Lower New York Bay, New York Harbor and surrounding waters (including Raritan Bay and Sandy Hook Bay) and the Hudson River estuary.
+Lined seahorse or northern seahorse (Hippocampus erectus) are found in the brackish waters of the Lower New York Bay, New York Harbor and surrounding waters (including Raritan Bay and Sandy Hook Bay) and the Hudson River estuary.